dankamongmen/notcurses/doc/man/man1/ncplayer.1.md

 # NOTES

+If you're looking for a fast, inline image viewer for the shell, try using **ncplayer -k -t0 -q**.

 Optimal display requires a terminal advertising the **rgb** terminfo(5) capability, or that the environment variable **COLORTERM** is defined to **24bit** (and that the terminal honors this variable), along with a